Godspower Oboido: Songs of a Chicken Bone

 Oboido's second poetry collection, Wandering Feet on Pebbled Shores, was released in August 2017 by Lamar Literary Press (Beaumont, Texas).
 In Wandering Feet on Pebbled Shores, Oboido sings of and powerfully negotiates the Africa that is alive and strong alongside the new world where “the traveler washes his migrant feet / with the wetness of dawn” and where “the road has mouth like a boa.”

 Talks

 The poet has given talks, read his poems and papers at various literary festivals and events at universities and institutions of learning around the world.

 Awards

-Godspower Samson Oboido is a 2016 Highly commended runner-up in the Queens Young Leaders Award from Her Majesty The Queen Elizabeth II.
-He is among the selected emerging young leaders from the Commonwealth that will receive a bespoke training delivered by The University of Cambridge for the year 2016.
+Godspower Oboido is a 2016 Highly commended runner-up in the Queens Young Leaders Award from Her Majesty Queen Elizabeth II.
 Also, In 2010, he was a finalist in the Future Nigeria Awards, making the list of 100 of the brightest and best Nigerians under the age of 30.